 There are two grape varieties with this name:

-The white grape variety is a new breed with unknown parents.
-The crossing took place in 1970 at the Meier nursery in Switzerland.
-The early to medium ripening red berry vine is generally resistant to frost and fungal diseases, but as an exception it is susceptible to downy mildew.
-The variety, which is suitable for wine presses and table grapes, is grown in Aargau.
-In 2016, 0.4 hectares of vineyard area were designated (statistics Kym Anderson).
+The white grape variety is a new variety with unknown parents.
+The crossing took place in 1970 at the Meier vine nursery in Switzerland.
+The early to medium ripening red-berried vine is generally resistant to frost and fungal diseases, but is exceptionally susceptible to downy mildew.
+The variety, which is suitable for winepress and table grape, is cultivated in Aargau.
+In 2016, 0.4 hectares of vines were reported (Kym Anderson statistics).

 The white grape variety (also Radmilovac Bocr) is an interspecific new variety between Muscat d'Hamburg x Villard Blanc.
 It contains genes from Vitis berlandieri, Vitis rupestris and Vitis vinifera.
 The hybrid was crossed in Serbia in 1996 by the breeder Dragan Nikolic.
-The berries have a muscatetopn.
-The vine is mainly used as a table grape.
-In 2016 no stocks were reported (statistics Kym Anderson).
+The berries have a muscat top.
+The vine is mainly used as table grape.
+No stocks were reported in 2016 (statistics Kym Anderson).